Thai jungle curry is famed for being one of the spiciest curries, my version features a little chicken, lots of vegetables & loads of chilli.

 - Cut the chilli peppers into thin rounds.

-- Cut the woody stems form the lime leaves, discard them and finely shred the leaves.
+- Cut the woody stems from the lime leaves, discard them, and finely shred the leaves.

 - Cut the baby corn into bite-sized pieces.